trias-project/occ-cube-alien/README.md

 #### Synonyms

-Synonyms in unified checklists are taxa whose link to their correspondent accepted taxa is considered wrong.
+Synonyms in unified checklist are taxa whose link to their correspondent accepted taxa is considered wrong.
 For these taxa we will search only the occurrences linked to this specific taxa.
 Examples:

 taxonKey | scientificName | rank| taxonomicStatus | includes
 --- | --- | --- | --- | ---